wbcolon/xPlay/README.md

 will verify the database entries against the database.
 Any unknown entries will displayed in a dialog box and can be removed.
 The entries *View* menu allows to switch between the *Music View*, *Movie View*, *Streaming View* or *Mobile Sync View*.
-The *Help* menu has two entries displaying copyright information about the used Qt and Qwt libraries.
+The *Help* menu has a single entry displaying copyright information about the used Qt library.

 #### Configuration Dialog